Olave Mandara: Critical response

-A critic from The Times of India scored the film at 4 out of 5 stars and says "While Srikanth impresses with a lively performance, Akanksha is amazing, with good expressions and a pleasant smile.
+A critic from The Times of India scored the film at 4 out of 5 stars and said, "While Srikanth impresses with a lively performance, Akanksha is amazing, with good expressions and a pleasant smile.
 The Rangayana Raghu-Veena Sundar duo moves one to tears.
-Nazer, Sharan and Sadhu Kokila have done justice to their roles".
-Satish Shile from Deccan Herald wrote "Srikanth is impressive in his debut.
+Nazer, Sharan and Sadhu Kokila have done justice to their roles."
+Satish Shile from Deccan Herald wrote, "Srikanth is impressive in his debut.
 Rangayana Raghu’s performance is remarkable.
 Deva’s score is soothing.
 Jayatirtha deserves appreciation for doing justice to one of G P Rajarathnam’s popular songs and conceptualising a song with the theme of conserving greenery.
-A watchable movie".
-A critic from Bangalore Mirror wrote "The dialogues are average, and could have been crisp.
+A watchable movie."
+A critic from Bangalore Mirror wrote, "The dialogues are average, and could have been crisp.
 Srikanth does justice to the money his producer-father has poured for the film.
 Besides critical acclaim, Olave Mandara has all the potential for making it big at the box office.
-Go for an enthralling journey".
+Go for an enthralling journey."